yilundu/yilundu.github.io/_posts/2017-09-05-A3C and Policy Bot on Generals.io.md

 \end{align*}
 $$

-Where we define the $$R$$ equal to the discounted reward of each individual reward plus a value network estimate of the last state.
+where we define the $$R$$ equal to the discounted reward of each individual reward plus a value network estimate of the last state

 $$
 \begin{align*}